 According to Funeralocity, the average direct cremation costs $2,183, and it’s the most affordable cremation type.
 It’s sometimes called “simple cremation,” “basic cremation,” or “immediate cremation.”

-Direct cremation is when the cremation provider immediately cremates the body in a cremation container (aka “cremation casket”) and places it in an alternative container without a viewing or funeral service.
+Direct cremation is when the cremation provider immediately cremates the body in a cremation container (aka “cremation casket”) and places it in an alternative container without a viewing or full funeral service.
 Your loved ones cannot view the body or conduct a funeral ceremony before the crematorium incinerates the body.

 It’s so inexpensive because you’re essentially just paying the cremation fees.
 You’re not paying for the burial plot, embalming, casket, headstone, refrigeration, funeral facility charges, or other basic services fees or additional costs.